-- As a means of exhausting smoke and flue gases which are the result of fuel combustion. - The chimney provides a natural "draft" which allows oxygen to be continuously introduced into the appliance, so that proper combustion is possible.
-Insufficient draft will not allow this stove operate properly.
+- 1).
+As a means of exhausting smoke and flue gases which are the result of fuel combustion. - The chimney (only) provides "draft" which allows oxygen to be continuously introduced into the appliance, so that proper combustion is possible.
+This stove relies on natural draft to operate.

 NOTICE: Always provide a source of fresh air into the room where the stove is located.
-Failure to do so may result in air starvation of other fuel burning appliances and the possible development of hazardous conditions.
+Failure to do so may result in air starvation of other fuel burning appliances and the possible development of hazardous conditions, fire or death.

-A stove does NOT create draft.
+A stove DOES NOT create draft.
 Draft is provided by the chimney.
-To achieve proper draft your chimney must meet the four minimum height requirements detailed in figures 16 - 18.
-If these minimum requirements are not met, your stove will not operate properly.
+To achieve proper draft your chimney must meet the four minimum height requirements detailed in figures 11-13.
+If these minimum requirements are not met your stove will not operate properly.
 A minimum of 0.05 w.c. (measured in water column) is required for proper drafting to prevent back puffing, smoke spillage, and to maximize performance.
 (Gauges to measure draft are readily available at stove stores and are economical to rent or purchase.)